ProfessionalSalmon/RAG/README.md

 from langchain_core.prompts import ChatPromptTemplate

 message = """
-Should I {question} to my glasses?
+Should I {question} to clean my glasses?
 Consider the following guidelines:
 Guidelines:
 {guideline}